-US intelligence shows that Ali Khamenei was wary about his son replacing him as supreme leader of Iran, CBS News reported on Sunday, citing multiple sources briefed on the matter.
+US intelligence shows that former Iranian leader Ali Khamenei was wary about his son replacing him as the supreme leader of Iran, CBS News reported on Sunday, citing multiple sources briefed on the matter.

-Iran’s Supreme Leader Mojtaba Khamenei was perceived by his father as being “not very bright” and “unqualified to be leader,” according to the sources, and that he also struggled in his personal life.
+Iran’s Supreme Leader, Mojtaba Khamenei, was perceived by his father as being “not very bright” and “unqualified to be leader,” according to the sources, and he also struggled in his personal life.

 Trump hinted at this during a Friday interview with Fox News, saying that Iran’s "leadership is gone.
 Their second leadership is gone.
 Now their third leadership is in trouble, and this is not somebody that the father even wanted.”

-Last week, Iranian state television reported that Mojtaba had been wounded in the ongoing war, though did not provide additional detail into the injury or if it has impacted his duties as supreme leader.
+Last week, Iranian state television reported that Mojtaba had been wounded in the ongoing war, though it did not provide additional details on the injury or if it had impacted his duties as the supreme leader.

 Mojtaba not seen in public since his appointment

-There have not been any signs of life from him since his appointment to Iran's supreme leader.
+There have not been any signs of life from him since his appointment as Iran's supreme leader.

 Mojtaba did not appear either on Thursday, when a newscaster on Iranian state television read out his first address while a photo of him was shown.
 In the statement, he vowed to keep the Strait of Hormuz shut and called on neighboring countries to close US bases on their territory or risk Iran targeting them.